Kingdom Shopping Centre

 The Kingdom Shopping Centre is an indoor retail and commercial complex in Glenrothes, located in the town centre.
-It is the largest indoor shopping centre in Fife and is one of the largest single-level indoor shopping centres in Scotland with around 40000 sqm of (gross) floorspace.
+It is the largest indoor shopping centre in Fife and is one of the largest single-level indoor shopping centres in Scotland with around 36,000 sqm of (gross) floorspace.

-The shopping centre has some of the highest levels of footfall in Fife and contains around 130 shop units.
-Brand stores within the shopping centre include Boots, CEX, Greggs, Home Bargains, Holland & Barrett, Iceland, JD Sports, New Look, O2, OneBeyond, Peacocks, Specsavers, Sports Direct, Superdrug, TGJones, Timpsons, Toytown, Trespass, Tui, Vodafone and The Works.
-A M&S Foodhall, Farmfoods, and Iceland Food Warehouse have outlets on North Street adjacent to the shopping centre.

-The shopping centre also has a wide selection of independent retailers, food and drink outlets, banks, building societies, leisure and other service operators.
+The shopping centre has some of the highest levels of footfall in Fife and contains around 120 shop units.
+It has a wide selection of national multiples and independent retailers, food and drink outlets, banks, building societies, leisure and other service operators.
 A large indoor trampoline park, soft play and arcade facility and the town's central library and the Rothes Halls - the town's theatre and civic centre are located within the western end at the Marchmont Gate entrance to the shopping centre.

 A bingo hall, a cinema and a ten pin bowling alley are accessed externally at the Albany Gate and Carrick Gate/Church Street entrances.
 Glenrothes bus station is located at Lyon Way adjacent to the Postgate entrance.
 The Glenrothes Baptist Church operates from a former office block on the northern side of the shopping centre at Falkland Place.
-Starbucks and Burger King operate outlets with drive-thrus on North Street.
+A number of drive-through outlets are located on North Street adjacent to Leslie Road.
 The Golden Acorn Hotel, numerous hot food takeaways, restaurants, pubs/bars, indoor event and entertainment venues are also adjacent to the shopping mall focussed along Church Street.